AlagurajVeluchamy/QuartPlotR/README.md

 2. **Use the website**

-Alternatively, you can also access QuartPlotR vis [https://bcdd.shinyapps.io/QuartplotR/](https://bcdd.shinyapps.io/quartplotR/).
+Alternatively, you can also access QuartPlotR vis [https://shinyapps.io/QuartplotR/](https://shinyapps.io/quartplotR/).

 > **Note**
 >
-> RawHummus is deployed for free at https://www.shinyapps.io.
+> QuartPlotR is deployed for free at https://www.shinyapps.io.
 It allows to use 1024 MB of memory.
 Therefore, a large numbers of files will not be uploaded and/or analyzed successfully.
 In this case, please run RawHummus locally.

 3. **Demo Data**